-Have you ever asked yourself, 'What is Python language, or what is Python used for?'
-Well, Python is the preferred language for Machine Learning.
+Have you ever asked yourself, ‘What is Python language, or what is used for?’
+Well, this is the preferred language for Machine Learning.
 And unless you have been living under a rock over the past decade, you should know by now that Machine Learning is presently the hottest trend in today’s tech community.

 Many years ago, no one would probably have imagined a world with self-driving vehicles and smartphones that inform you out loud what the weather will be like the following day, except perhaps in the movies.